 Religion in Dubai

-- Though there are many foreign workers the main religion is Islam, and so Fridays are the official rest day (most shops, malls, and restaurants are open, though)
+- Though there are many foreign workers the main religion is Islam, so Fridays are official rest days (most shops, malls, and restaurants are open, though)

-- Dress and behavior code for people: Women can wear what they want at the beach (not topless, though), but should respect the dress code own other areas.
+- Dress and behavior code for people: women can wear what they want at the beach (not topless, though), but should respect the dress code in other areas.
 More information about the dress code here.
 Also, men should follow dress rules.
 Intimacy between couples is not welcomed in public.

 Best Time to Visit Dubai